Enoki mushrooms are a type of mushroom that grows together in groups of long stems, and they have long been valued for their health benefits.

 - As a result of exposure to a lower temperature, the mushrooms will quickly shoot up to become like the typical enoki mushrooms we all recognize.
 Usually, they will be ready within around 60 days.

-They add to the taste—and absorb the flavor of—dishes they are in, and we can use them as low carb noodles, especially in soups.
+They add to the taste—and absorb the flavor of—dishes they are in, and we can use them in a wide range of recipes.

 For those that haven’t tried them before, they are definitely worth a go.